openziti/ziti-doc/README.md

 ```

 You can then run `cd ./docusaurus && yarn install && yarn start` to serve the Docusaurus site from webpack.
 If you're testing configuration changes you will need to serve the production build with `yarn serve` instead.

+## Style Guide

+This site is built using [docusaurus](https://docusaurus.io/).
+Docusaurus has some quirks that are important to understand
+before contributing.
+See the [STYLEGUIDE.md](./STYLEGUIDE.md) for more details.

 ## Publishing this Site